tjmpromos/sortable-gallery/readme.md

 ## Getting Started

 If you aren't currently using Filament, you'll need to run a few commands to get started.
+We recommend checkout [Filament's documentation](https://filamentphp.com/docs/2.x/admin/installation), but here are the basics just to get you started quickly.

 Each time you upgrade Filament, you need to run the filament:upgrade command.
 We recommend adding this to your composer.json's post-update-cmd: